Pkew pkew pkew: History

 In March 2019, the band announced another repress for their '+ONE' album.
 This time it will be released by Belgium's DIY label Bearded Punk Records.
 It's a limited 500 run on a Cherry Cola 12" vinyl.

 In July 2020, it was announced that their song "Mid 20s Skateboarder" is in the new Tony Hawk's Pro Skater 1+2 game.

+In August 2023, the band announced that they had signed to Stomp Records with a new album, 'Siiick Days' to be released on 22 September.
+They immediately released their new single "The Dumbest Thing I Ever Done" and announced that Kate Maclean had joined the band.
+A music video for the aforementioned single released on the 11th of August of that same year.